-- If ObjExpr is of type Any, any Name is permitted and the property access is of type Any. - Otherwise, if Name denotes a property member in the apparent type of ObjExpr, the property access is of the type of that property. - Otherwise, the property access is invalid and a compile-time error occurs.
+- If ObjExpr is of type Any, any Name is permitted and the property access is of type Any. - Otherwise, if Name denotes an accessible property member in the apparent type of ObjExpr, the property access is of the type of that property.
+Public members are always accessible, but private and protected members of a class have restricted accessibility, as described in 8.2.2. - Otherwise, the property access is invalid and a compile-time error occurs.